 Not surprisingly, Lookalike Audiences are the highest converting target audience.

-Unlike retargeting Facebook ad strategies, Lookalike Audiences include people that have never interacted with your brand.
+Unlike retargeting Facebook advertising strategies, Lookalike Audiences include people that have never interacted with your brand.

 That said, getting people that don’t know your brand to convert might seem like a big leap.

 Marketers like yourself can run introduction engagement campaigns to warm-up your Lookalike Audiences.